 While each of these potential benefits is distinct from the others, particular forms of play can provide more than just one of these benefits.
-A cat batting around an inanimate object may be both developing better predatory motor skills and gaining an understanding of what sorts of prey it is capable of actually catching.
-Play-fighting in meerkats may also develop motor skills (most likely to escape predators) but in addition may allow individuals to assess the capabilities of their social partners and create the social cohesion necessary to foster the very extensive cooperation that occurs in meerkat colonies.
+An animal batting around an inanimate object may be both developing better predatory motor skills and gaining an understanding of what sorts of prey it is capable of actually catching.
+Play-fighting may develop motor skills (for example, to escape predators) but in addition may allow individuals to assess the capabilities of their social partners and create the social cohesion necessary to foster social cooperation.

 It is relatively easy to observe play behavior and hypothesize various benefits it might provide, but testing these hypotheses by observing the increases in fitness they predict is more challenging (Burghardt 2005).
-Studies of horses (Cameron et al. 2008) and bears (Fagen and Fagen 2004)

-have demonstrated that the degree to which animals play as juveniles positively correlates with their prospects for survival to adulthood.
+Studies of horses (Cameron et al. 2008) and bears (Fagen and Fagen 2004) have demonstrated that the degree to which animals play as juveniles positively correlates with their prospects for survival to adulthood.
 Juvenile Belding's ground squirrels that played more often scored higher on tests of motor skills (Nunes et al. 2004).
 Playing as juveniles increased the resiliency of elephant calves and increased their probability of surviving as adults (Lee and Moss 2014).
 A study of captive mink showed that increased rough-and-tumble play correlated with optimal adult sexual behaviors in both males and females (Dallaire and Mason 2017).
-Further study is required to causatively link play behavior to one or more of the benefits outlined above and ultimately to increased probabilities of survival and reproduction.
+Perhaps the most extensive studies of the benefits of play behavior have been carried out in rats, where play deprivation has been shown to be associated with social impairments, cognitive deficits, and increased anxiety-like behaviors (Vanderschuren and Trezza 2014).
+Further study is required to causally link play behavior to one or more of the benefits outlined above and ultimately to increased probabilities of survival and reproduction.
+When they are rigorously assessed, play benefits are often found to be lacking where they were hypothetically imagined, further reinforcing the need to empirically test adaptive hypotheses.

-When play should evolve.
-Evolutionary theory suggests that play behavior should evolve when the benefits of that behavior exceed its costs, with both costs and benefits measured as changes in the probability of surviving and reproducing.
+When play should evolve: Evolutionary theory suggests that play behavior should persist when the benefits of that behavior exceed its costs, with both costs and benefits measured as changes in the probability of surviving and reproducing.
 The benefits and costs of play may vary in different environments.
 In particular, resources may play a role in modulating costs and/or benefits: in a resource-rich environment, the opportunity costs of playing may be reduced, while the potential benefits of playing may increase.
 For this reason, animal parents may invest in their offspring in ways that optimize the cost-benefit ratio of play (Cameron et al. 2008), allowing play to evolve as a critical component of normal physical and social development.

-Hypotheses explaining why play evolves.
-The potential functional benefits of play imply hypotheses about why play has evolved in various species; nonfunctional hypotheses are also potentially important, especially if play behaviors represent a by-product of other adaptive traits.
+Hypotheses explaining why play evolves: The potential functional benefits of play imply hypotheses about why play has evolved in various species; nonfunctional hypotheses are also potentially important, especially if play behaviors represent a by-product of other adaptive traits.
 Spinka et al. (2001) considered their own hypothesis (training for the unexpected) alongside three other functional explanations (motor training, self-assessment, and surplus energy) and one by-product explanation (surplus resources).
 They then created a framework for comparing the relative support for each hypothesis by delineating 24 predictions that created strong contrasts between each hypothesis.
 Interestingly, their framework of comparison did not explicitly address some of the hypothesized social benefits of play (although if conceived broadly, "training for the unexpected" can produce benefits that relate to social norms and cohesion).